What languages are supported in FinalCrypt ?

 At 15 I dropped out of school when my father died and worked in factories, became a soldier, truck driver, bus cleaner, electrician and what not or was unemployed

-After 2008 things went down hill and in 2012 I lost everything I worked for in life: the house, the car, the furniture and my pension and became shortly homeless
+After 2008 things went down hill and in 2012 I lost everything I worked for in life: house, car, boat, furniture, pension and even became shortly homeless

-I can't function in bright light, noisy, social and commercial environments.
-Stress and conflict with colleagues, staff shortage and high workloads ended my jobs
+I can't function in bright light, noisy, social and commercial environments. stress, conflicts with colleagues, staff shortage, high workloads etc. etc.

-After 2 months we got a flat in a bad neighborhood and I asked for a psychiatric diagnosis to see what's wrong with me and to save my marriage with my Iranian wife
+After 2 months we got a flat in a bad neighborhood and I requested psychiatric help to see what's wrong with me to save my marriage with my Iranian wife

-In 2014 I was diagnosed with Autism (Asperger), which explained a lot about my social conflicts and being easily sensory overstimulated.
+In 2014 I was diagnosed with Autism (Asperger), which explained my social conflicts and being easily sensory overstimulated.
 After all we still divorsed

-Combining my ICT background, my school of life and autistic worldview, I decided to become a Human Rights (OpenSource) Software Developer for the ordinary people
+Combining my ICT background, my school of life and autistic worldview, I decided to become Human Rights (OpenSource) Software Developer for digital privacy

-I never felt happier in life having a purpose that matters, contributing society protecting people worldwide from systematic cyber espionage, quietly from home
+I never felt happier in life having a purpose that matters, contributing society protecting people worldwide from systematic cyber espionage from home

-Like ancient Scandinavian and Irish history describes, Brigitta is my beautiful wise keltic blond and delightful sensual goddes of light, good faith, joyful life and poetry
+Like ancient Scandinavian history describes, Brigitta is my beautiful wise keltic delightful sensual goddes of light, good faith, joyful life and poetry

 Why did you become interested in Encryption ?